Apocalypse Now? Part I — The Great Disappointment: The History of the Advent Message as proclaimed by William Miller and Ellen G. White - Rich Kelsey

 When October 22nd came, the Millerites watched and prayed.
-With white ascension robes on, many stood upon rooftops, anticipating a heavenly ride.
+Many, with white ascension robes on, stood upon rooftops anticipating a heavenly ride.
 As the midnight hour approached, the faithful were at peace with God.
 They spent the last hours in quiet solitude:

 Standing on the brink of eternity.
 The summer was over; the harvest[xxxv] was in the barns.
 It was time for the laborers to reap their rewards.
 Now was the time to flee from Egypt and enter Canaan’s land.

 Nothing happened on October 22nd, 1844!
 For the faithful, heavy depression set in.
 This day was perhaps the greatest disappointment to befall the church in the history of the New Dispensation.
 Fifty thousand of Miller’s followers had found it impossible to stay in fellowship with their former congregations.
 They left those churches when their peers failed to accept William Miller’s delusion.
 These fifty thousand now had to face the truth.
 They hadn’t been taken into glory.
 The wicked still weren’t destroyed by fire.
 One by one they retreated from their housetops and places of worship and went to bed.[xxxvi]

 Miller penned a letter for the faithful:

 “Brethren hold fast; let no man take your crown.
 I have fixed my mind on another time, and here I mean to stand until God gives me more light, and that is today, today, and today, until he comes.”[xxxvii]

 Could a movement that spanned over twelve years and had over fifty thousand believers be wrong?
 The faithful had been living in a revival-like atmosphere for years.
 Many had quit their jobs and given all of their possessions to nonbelievers in the days before October 22, as a testimony to their faith.
 In the days following the Great Disappointment, the unwavering followers were convinced that this was merely the final test.
 Surely something significant happened on October 22, 1844?